prywaciarzxd/DatasetCreator-ML/README.md

     python extract_features

+You can train using dnn model by typing

+    python dnn.py

 Module Explanation

     find_viruses_csv.py: Searches for files with a score higher than 25, classified as malware.
 You can adjust it to find benign files.